-Personnel policies provide for incentives based on participation in professional development opportunities.
 All teaching staff continuously strengthen their leadership skills and relationships with others and work to improve the conditions of children and families within their programs, the local community, and beyond.
 Teaching staff are encouraged to participate in informal and formal ways in local, state, or regional public-awareness activities.
 They may join an early childhood group or organization, attend meetings, or share information with others both at and outside the program.

 Teaching staff will be informed of professional development activities provided by Child Care Resource and Referral, the local Empowerment areas, and the Green Hills Area Education Agency.
-Staff are expected to attend all staff trainings and meetings throughout the year.
-Trainings will focus on early childhood topics relevant to the program and community.
+Staff are expected to attend all district staff trainings and meetings as assigned throughout the year.
+Training will focus on early childhood topics relevant to the program and community.

-Evaluation and Professional Growth Plan (QPPS 6.5, 6.6)
+Evaluation and Professional Growth Plan

 All staff are evaluated at least annually by an appropriate supervisor or, in the case of the program administrator, by the superintendent.
-Staff also evaluate and improve their own performance based on ongoing reflections and feedback from supervisors, peers, and families.
-From this, they develop an annual individualized professional development plan with their supervisor and use it to inform their continuous professional development.
+Staff also evaluate and improve their own performance based on ongoing reflection and feedback from supervisors, peers, and families.
+From this, they develop an annual individualized professional development plan with their supervisor and use it to guide their continuous professional development.